mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Creates a new portfolio share.
+    Shares the specified portfolio with the specified account.